Amodio/debian-config/README.md

 wget --no-check-certificate https://github.com/Amodio/debian-config/archive/master.zip
 unzip master.zip
 cd debian-config-master
-vi etc/hosts # OPTIONAL: Configure the extra hosts you would like to add ./install.sh
+./install.sh
 ```
 As it is too long to load music into MPD, user will have to run `mpc update`